 Juvenile Indigent Defense Delivery System

-Georgia has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.
-The Council of Juvenile Court Judges establishes education seminars on juvenile law and procedure, child development and psychology, sociological theories relative to delinquency, and breakdown of the family structure for its judges.
+Georgia has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceeding.
+GPDC provides training for juvenile public defenders; and the Council of Juvenile Court Judges offers education seminars on juvenile law and procedure, child development and psychology, sociological theories relative to delinquency, and breakdown of the family structure for its judges.
 Ga.
-Code Ann. § 15-11-59.
+Code Ann. § 17-12-9; 15-11-59 (2020).
 The GPDC is responsible for ensuring the effective representation of indigent persons.
 Ga.
-Code Ann. § 17-12-1(c).
-No standards are currently available.
-The indigent defense system is funded by a mix of state and county funds.
-Ga.
-Code Ann. § 17-12-34.
+Code Ann. § 17-12-1(c) (2020).

 Right to Counsel

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.